Performance

 Takeaways

-Over the year and a half I spent on the project, I was involved with daily scrums with the team as well as one-on-ones with the developers to make sure that they implemented the visual components correctly, and then periodic meetings with the product owner and architect.
-Several different types of users used PVT, and depending what type of user they were, certain features were either shown or hidden.
+Over the year and a half I spent on the project, I participated in daily scrums with the team, as well as one-on-one sessions with developers to ensure the proper implementation of visual components.
+I also had periodic meetings with the product owner and architect.
+The project was used by several different types of users, and depending on the user role, certain features were either displayed or hidden.